zwiebert/tronferno-mcu/README.md

     $ gtkterm --port /dev/ttyUSB0 --speed 115200 --echo

   * type your commands in the terminal.
-Command line ends with a semicolon (;):
+Command line ends with a semicolon (;).
+No editing possible:
   ```
       help;
       config wlan-ssid="xxx" wlan-password="xxx";